 Angela:

-I love the dynamic nature of my work—staying attentive and proactive, observing the evolution of production and marketing practices in our countries, and showing them to the world.
-I also appreciate the quality of people I’ve met over the years and the new generations bringing technology and better practices to the sector."
+"We monitor that suppliers meet their commitments in volume and timing, mitigate the impact of any non-compliance, and seek mutually beneficial solutions.
+I love the dynamic nature of my work—staying connected with people, observing the evolution of production and marketing practices in our countries, and showcasing them to the world.
+I also appreciate the quality of people I’ve met over the years and the new generations proudly joining this industry."

 Q: What are the challenges and difficulties of buying from Latam to Europe, the UK, Russia, and the Middle East?